marcduiker/azure-functions-university/lessons/typescript/durable-functions/advanced/advanced-patterns-lesson.md

 | An empty local folder / git repo      | 2-4
 | Azure Functions Core Tools            | 2-4
 | VS Code with Azure Functions extension| 2-4
-| Rest Client for VS Code or Postman    | 2-4
+| RESTClient for VSCode or Postman      | 2-4

-See [TypeScript prerequisites](../prerequisites/prerequisites-ts.md) for more details.
+See [TypeScript prerequisites](../../prerequisites/prerequisites-ts.md) for more details.

 We assume that you have already made your way through the [first lesson](../chaining/chaining-lesson-ts.md) on Azure Durable Functions to have an understanding of the basics.
 If not we highly recommend to do so before starting with this lesson.

 ## 1. Scenario

-We will focus on one _scenario_ throughout this lesson namely employee onboarding.
+Throughout this lesson we will focus on the _scenario_ of employee onboarding.
 The storyline is to automate the workflow that lies behind the onboarding of a new employee at a company.
-Let us assume that whenever a new employee is onboarded the following steps need to be executed in different backend systems of the company:
+Let us assume that whenever a new employee is onboarded the following steps need to be executed in different backend systems:

-- trigger the creation of an access card to the company building
+- Trigger the creation of an access card to the company building
-- start the purchasing process for the IT equipment of the employee
+- Start the purchasing process for the IT equipment of the employee based on the role
-- send out an email with a welcoming text to the new employee and some guidance how the start day will look like.
+- Send out an email with a welcoming text to the new employee and some guidance how the start day will look like.

 As we already know we can model a sequence of these steps making use of Azure Durable Functions, so it would be possible to execute one step after the other.
-But these steps to not have any dependency on each other, so there is no need to wait for the outcome of the access card creation to start the purchasing process.
+But these steps do not have any dependency on each other, so there is no need to wait for the outcome of the access card creation to start the purchasing process.
 From a business process perspective we could kick off all activities in parallel and then wait until all activities have finished to successfully close this part of the onboarding process.

 Let's find out how to do this with Azure Durable Functions.